BlueDrians/event-driven-logistics/README.md

 A portfolio-ready reference architecture for a logistics order-tracking platform using an event-driven pattern on Google Cloud

 This repository is designed for **Presales, Cloud Architect, and Solution Architect** portfolios.
-The value is not only the sample API, but the complete solution package: cloud architecture, event model, Terraform, CI/CD, BigQuery analytics, Looker Studio dashboard guide, cost estimation, and operational runbook.
+The value is not only the sample API, but the complete solution package: cloud architecture, event model, Terraform, CI/CD, BigQuery analytics, Looker Studio dashboard guide, cost estimation, and operational runbook

 ## Business Use Case